Search : in

 Tell-me-how service manual, owners manual

-This has happened to my computer today - after accidentally being touched by my 2 year old.
+this has happened to my computer today - after accidentally being touched by my 2 year old.
 There is no screen at all, totally blank black.
 I can hear the computer start to boot up.
 I put a DVD in and it seemed to start reading it but still no screen.
 I can't turn it off but it doesn't seem to be turning on either, there is a blue light on the lcd screen near the power button and my laptop is a latitude d610.
 Have you got any tips for what is wrong with it, I'd really appreciate your advice

 This is most probably a hardware issue.
 It could be a dead inverter, or worse, a dead LCD screen.
 In the latter case, it will be cheaper to get a new laptop.